About the Office of Racial Equity

 Chief Equity Officer

 Dr. Hewitt is a passionate and committed public servant who most recently served as the Director of Health Equity at Families USA, a national, nonpartisan consumer health advocacy organization.
 As Director of Health Equity, she was responsible for developing strategic policy priorities to advance health equity and reduce disparities in health outcomes, health care access, and health care quality.
 Prior to her work at Families USA, Dr. Hewitt was a Manager of Policy and Advocacy at Nemours Children’s Health System where she managed the mental health, nutrition, and children’s health care coverage portfolios.
 She also served as an American Association for the Advancement of Science (AAAS) Fellow at the National Institute of Mental Health and an American Psychological Association (APA) Congressional Fellow in the Office of U.S. Senator Cory Booker.
 Dr. Hewitt began her career as a tenure-track professor teaching undergraduate and doctorate-level courses in psychology, social justice, multicultural counseling, and diversity issues at the University of Akron.
-And she currently holds adjunct faculty appointments at American University, Catholic University, and Simmons University.
+She holds an adjunct faculty appointment at Simmons University.